-• The program establishes procedures and expectations for personnel recruitment and selection, training, supervision, performance, and evaluation.

-• The program provides personnel access to education and professional development opportunities to improve their competence, skills, and leadership capacity.

-• The program considers work/life options available to personnel to promote recruitment and retention.
+- HRLP establishes procedures and expectations for personnel recruitment and selection, training, supervision, performance, and evaluation. - HRLP position descriptions include adequate time for planning as well as for program implementation. - HRLP provides personnel access to education and professional development opportunities to improve their competence, skills, and leadership capacity. - HRLP considers work/life options available to personnel to promote recruitment and retention.